tixtal/flex_subs/README.md

 # FlexSubs
-Gem for handling dynamic subscriptions
+Gem for handling subscriptions with several cases (Fixed prices or Pay-as-you-go)

 ## Installation